ethereum/ethereum-org-website/src/content/developers/docs/networks/index.md

 Most testnets started by using a permissioned proof-of-authority consensus mechanism.
 This means a small number of nodes are chosen to validate transactions and create new blocks – staking their identity in the process.
 Alternatively, some testnets feature an open proof-of-stake consensus mechanism where everyone can test running a validator, just like Ethereum Mainnet.

-ETH on testnets is supposed to have no real value; however, there have been markets created for certain types of testnet ETH that have bedcome scarce or hard to obtain.
+ETH on testnets is supposed to have no real value; however, there have been markets created for certain types of testnet ETH that have become scarce or hard to obtain.
 Since you need ETH to actually interact with Ethereum (even on testnets), most people get testnet ETH for free from faucets.
 Most faucets are webapps where you can input an address which you request ETH to be sent to.

 #### Which Testnet should I use?